SilasReinagel/silasreinagel.github.io/static/delivering/C8_scrum_good_and_bad.md

 One of the big perks of Scrum is the focus on the whole team, which is very good and very closely aligned with the core tenets of Agile, as we discussed a few chapters ago.

 If you are working on a solo project, or with just a single client, or just with a buddy, then this isn't an important feature.
-But, if you are managing a project with more contributers, this is a good focus.
+But, if you are managing a project with more contributors, this is a good focus.

 You want the entire to team to have a clear vision of what work needs to be done.
 You want everyone to see the things created by the other members of the team, so that the ideas can cross-pollinate and positively shape the project.
 You want everyone to be in the project together, with shared incentives.